Snapchat safety: What parents need to know

 What data does My AI collect?

 Like ChatGPT, My AI collects data from conversations users have with it.
 If location is enabled, My AI can use that to help answer questions users ask it.
-If you share content like written messages or snaps, My AI keeps that data as well.
+If you share content like written messages or Snaps, My AI keeps that data as well.
+This helps it ‘learn’ facts about users to better answer questions.

 How do I delete data from My AI?

-Dreams is an AI tool available through Snapchat’s Memories.
+Dreams is a generative AI tool available through Snapchat’s Memories.
 It uses images that you supply to create AI generated ones.

 To access the feature, swipe up on the home camera screen to open Memories and select Dreams at the top.
 You must agree to the terms presented, which states that the tool will use provided images to generate or improve Snaps.
 Additionally, “information about your face may also be used to develop machine learning models throughout this service.”